-Swimming Lessons are now available through certified instructor, Rochelle Stone-Hartstrom!
+Swimming Lessons are now available through our certified instructors!

 The Athletic Club members enjoy a heated, 25-meter, 4-lane swimming pool all year around.
 The hot tub and pool create an outdoor oasis for sunbathers and swimmers alike.
 During the colder months, the pool is covered by a state-of-the-art climate-controlled dome.
 Swimming is a low impact, total body workout that people of all fitness levels can enjoy.
 Lessons and group fitness aquatics classes are available.